droosma/blog/content/post/first-opentelemetry-exporter/index.md

 After rebuilding the custom collector and initiating it once more, we're set to test our exporter.

-## Debugging the exporter
+## Debugging the Exporter

-Now the whole purpose of building your own version of the collector is to be able to debug your exporter.
-Now that we have a something to debug, let's see how we can do that.
+The primary reason for constructing a custom version of the collector is to facilitate debugging of your exporter.
+Now that we have a setup ready for debugging, let's delve into how it can be achieved.

-The first thing you should do is add `debug_compilation: true` to the `dist` section in the `otelcol-builder.yaml` file.
-This will include the debug symbols in the binary when you build your collector, which will allow us to debug the exporter.
+The initial step is to include `debug_compilation: true` in the `dist` section of the `otelcol-builder.yaml` file.
+This action ensures that the debug symbols are incorporated into the binary during the collector's build, paving the way for debugging the exporter.

 ```yaml
 dist:
   debug_compilation: true
 ```

-After some searching I found that you can debug your go application by using the [delve](https://github.com/go-delve/delve) as I have found a lot of resources on how to debug go applications using delve, I decided to go with this approach.
+After some exploration, I discovered that the [delve](https://github.com/go-delve/delve) tool can be used to debug Go applications.
+Given the plethora of resources available on using delve for Go debugging, I opted for this method.

-Now we can start the custom collector in debug mode by running the following command.
+You can kickstart the custom collector in debug mode with the following command:

 ```bash
 dlv --listen=:2345 --headless=true --api-version=2 --accept-multiclient --log exec /tmp/dist/otelcol-custom -- --config=config.yaml
 ```

+> **Note**: An unusual quirk I encountered during my debugging journey was with delve's termination process.
+Once delve is active, a simple `ctrl+c` doesn't suffice to exit.
+The workaround I employed was to initiate another terminal and run the command `killall dlv`.
+If anyone is aware of a more elegant solution to this, I'm eager to hear it!

-Next we will need to create a `launch.json` file in the `.vscode` folder.
-This file will tell Visual Studio Code how to attach to `delve` and debug the exporter.
+Subsequently, a `launch.json` file needs to be created within the `.vscode` directory.
+This file instructs Visual Studio Code on how to connect to `delve` and debug the exporter.

 ```json
 {